joedolson/wp-accessibility/src/readme.txt

 = 2.1.13 =

 * Remove textdomain loader and translations.
 These have been out of date for years.
+* Don't throw an error if 'ltr' not set for 'dir' attribute, as that is the default value.
 * Update tested to for 6.7.

 = 2.1.12 =